-Any party or other person may obtain discovery of the person's own previous statement about the action or its subject matter, i.e. any recorded or written statements.
+A party may obtain discovery of any statements that party has made relevant to the litigation, i.e. any recorded or written statements.
 See D.C.
 Super.
 Ct.
 R. Civ.
 P. 26(b)(3).
+Likewise, a person not a party to the action may also obtain discovery of any such statements they have made.

 A party may, in certain circumstances, obtain discovery of certain materials prepared by an adverse party in anticipation of trial.
-In order to obtain such discovery, the party seeking such discovery must show the Court that it has substantial need for the materials to prepare its case and cannot, without undue hardship, obtain their substantial equivalent by other means.
+In order to obtain such discovery, the party seeking such discovery must show the Court that they would be unable to obtain such material through any other means without undue hardship, and that they have a substantial need for such material in the preparation of their case.
 Id.
 Under no circumstances, however, may a party obtain discovery of the mental impressions, conclusions, opinions, or legal theories of an attorney or representative of the party from whom discovery is so ordered.